 Kennedy-White agrees, noting that China’s jump in tech rankings is “not entirely organic” and appears linked to allegations of intellectual property theft.

-Global Implications and Competition
+Global implications and competition

 ASPI’s report recommends that countries like Australia, the U.K., and the U.S., along with Japan and South Korea, join forces to close the technological gap with China.
 It also highlights India’s emergence as a key player in global tech innovation.
 India now ranks in the top five countries for 45 out of 64 tracked technologies, a significant improvement from its earlier standing.